Division of Student Affairs & Enrollment Management

 - Written request to “Department of Veterans Affairs, 1700 Clairmont Road, Decatur, Ga.
 30033.

-Use of VA Education Benefits (GI bill) is accomplished only by the request of the student.
+Use of VA Education Benefits is accomplished only by the request of the student.
 Each student desiring to use his or her benefits must submit a VA Enrollment Certification Request to the School Certifying Official each semester for the duration of their college career at Savannah State University.
 Any student who has received benefits from Savannah State and transfers to another Institute of Higher Learning must file a VA Form 22-1995 for Military or VA Form 22-5495 for Military Dependents with the School Certifying Official at the gaining institute to change the location of their supporting administrative unit.

-GI bill Benefits may be combined with Active Duty or Reserve Tuition Assistance Benefits if desired.
+VA Education Benefits may be combined with Active Duty or Reserve Tuition Assistance Benefits if desired.

 Students may only be certified for courses that apply to their formal and declared degree program, Students receiving benefits are required to notify the School Certifying Official whenever they drop or add a course of instruction or if there is a change in their degree program.
 Failure to do so may lead to an overpayment of benefits.